wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

       apple.example.com IN A 192.0.2.1

-Fujiwara, et al.        Expires December 17, 2016               [Page 3]

-Internet-Draft              NSEC/NSEC3 usage                   June 2016

       elephant.example.com IN A 192.0.2.2

       zebra.example.com IN A 192.0.2.3

-   If a recursive resolver gets a query for cat.example.com, it will query the authoritative servers for example.com and will get back an NSEC (or NSEC3) record starting that there are no records between apple and elephant.
-If the recursive resolver then gets a query for ball.example.com it will once again go and ask the example.com servers, and will get back the same NSEC/NSEC3 record - this will happen for cat.example.com, dog.example.com, etc.Apart from wasting bandwidth, this also wastes resources on the recursive server (it needs to keep state for outstanding queries), wastes resources on the authoritative server (it has to answer additional questions), increases latency (the end user has to wait longer than necessary to get back an NXDOMAIN answer), can be used by attackers to cause a DoS (see additional resources), and also has privacy implications (e.g: typos leak out further than necessary).
+   If a recursive resolver gets a query for cat.example.com, it will query the example.com authoritative servers and will get back an NSEC (or NSEC3) record starting that there are no records between apple and elephant.
+The recursive resolver then knows that cat.example.com does not exist; however, it (currently) does not use the fact that the proof covers a range (apple to elephant) to suppress queries for other labels that fall within this range.
+This means that if the recursive resolvers gets a query for ball.example.com (or dog.example.com) it will once again go off and query the example.com servers for these names.

+   Apart from wasting bandwidth, this also wastes resources on the recursive server (it needs to keep state for outstanding queries), wastes resources on the authoritative server (it has to answer additional questions), increases latency (the end user has to wait longer than necessary to get back an NXDOMAIN answer), can be used by attackers to cause a DoS (see additional resources), and also has privacy implications (e.g: typos leak out further than necessary).

 4. Background

-   DNSSEC [RFC4035] and [RFC5155] both provide "authenticated denial of existence"; this is a (cryptographically secured) proof that the queried for name does not exist - this is accomplished by providing a (DNSSEC secured) record containing the names alphabetically before and after the queried for name.
-In the example above
+   DNSSEC [RFC4035] and [RFC5155] both provide "authenticated denial of existence"; this is a cryptographic proof that the queried for name does not exist, accomplished by providing a (DNSSEC secured) record containing the names which appear alphabetically before and after the queried for name.
+In the example above, if the (DNSSEC validating) recursive server were to query for lion.example.com it would receive a (signed) NSEC/NSEC3 record stating that there are no labels between "elephant" and "zebra".
+This is a signed, cryptographic proof that these names are the ones before and after the queried for label.
+As lion.example.com falls within this range, the recursive server knows that lion.example.com really does not exist.
+This document specifies that this NSEC/NSEC3 record should be used to generate negative answers for any queries that the recursive server receives that fall within the range covered by the record (for the TTL for the record).

-   Instead, this document specifies that, if a recursive resolver gets a query for a name within a range covered by an NSEC (or NSEC3) record in its cache, it should immediately respond with the negative answer from its cache, and should not bother sending the query to the authoritative server.

-   For a zone signed with NSEC, it would be possible to use the information carried in NSEC resource records to indicate the non- existence of a range of names.
-However, such use is discouraged by Section 4.5 of RFC 4035, however.
-[TODO: Want to include any rationale?
-Otherwise there might be a question of why do it here, if it was (validly?) discouraged in 4.5 of RFC 4035?]

-   If the full-service resolver can use a NSEC/NSEC3 resource record to prove that names within a specified range do not exist, the full- service resolver can answer NXDOMAIN error immediately when the full- service resolver's cache contain matching NSEC/NSEC3 RRs.
-In our example above, this would result in the authoritative server responding that there are no names below "example.com" -- if that were the response, then a separate query for "b.example.com" would be unnecessary.
-[TODO: Is this the case?
-If it is, then we should